lutris/docs/InstallingDrivers.md

 Proprietary driver and support for Vulkan are required for proper functionality of games.

-To install it, execute following command:
+To install it, execute the following command:

     sudo pacman -S --needed nvidia-dkms nvidia-utils lib32-nvidia-utils nvidia-settings vulkan-icd-loader lib32-vulkan-icd-loader